onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 This mr andersen is inevitability

-Hey babe wake up - a new religion just dropped
+Hey babe wake up - a new religion just dropped - next to a blow up doll

 The one